Tokeli/skunktools/README.md

 If you have added a texture to a face on the mesh using the UV/Image Editor, this will assign a Face material to it.
 Allows you to quickly prepare meshes that might have a complicated texture setup.

 This requires you to be in Blender Render mode (top of the screen), and enable Textured Solid under Shading in the right 3D sidebar.
 ---
+### Find Degenerate Tris ###
+Specifically for SecondLife, this tries to identify triangles that will prevent your physics mesh from uploading.
+This requires your object being triangulated, so make a copy and CTRL+T it in edit mode.

+Code ported from llfloatermodelpreview.cpp and llmodel.cpp of the Firestorm viewer, but I don't have a clue what I'm doing so it's not a 100% match, but will show a good enough idea.
+---

+### Apply Shapekeys ###
+This will simply remove all shapekeys from selected objects, preserving how they currently look.

+### Apply non-Armature Modifiers ###
+This will apply all modifiers on selected objects that aren't an Armature, so they stay rigged.

+---

+### Non-Destructive Remove Doubles ###
+Snaps selected vertices to unselected ones nearby, without removing them.
+If 'Snap Active to Selected' is on, selected vertices will snap to vertices on one other selected object, and not the same mesh.

+The 'weights to selected' function will do the same, except copy weights from the closest unselected vertices.

+---